 There are three core components to the grading page.
 They are the student submission area, the rubric, and the bottom action bar.

 Grading a submission is as simple as clicking on a rubric item (the box with a number in it) or pressing the number on your keyboard corresponding to the rubric item.
 At least one rubric item must be applied for a question submission to be considered as graded.
 To move to another submission, click Next Ungraded to be taken to another student’s submission for the same question.
-Moving to the Next Ungraded submission avoids more than one person grading the same problem at the same time.
+Moving to the Next Ungraded submission avoids more than one person grading the same submission at the same time.

 The rubric allows you to grade quickly and consistently, applying the same set of feedback to every submission.
 When you grade with Gradescope, you can change the rubric at any time.
 This means if you took off too many points or gave too many points for a particular rubric item, you can change it and Gradescope will automatically apply those changes to the other students who received the same mark.

-By clicking on Rubric Options you will see that Gradescope supports two different styles of grading.
+By clicking on Rubric Settings, you will see that we support two different styles of grading.
 Positive Scoring means that rubric items default to adding points, starting from 0.
 On the other hand, with Negative Scoring (the default mode), rubric items default to subtracting points from the total points available for that question.
-If, for some reason, you want to have a rubric item that has the opposite effect of the default scoring style, you can change the sign before the point value from a minus (-) before the value.
+If you want to have a rubric item that has the opposite effect of the default scoring style, you can change the sign before the point value from a minus (-) to a plus (+) or vice versa.